Sunset-06/kompress/README.md

 There are only two endpoints, /compress and /decompress

+## Why is it a spring-boot app?
+Well why not?
+I wanted to try out making an app that runs off of web infrastructure but actually is a native app.
+To put it simply, its a gui that sends and recieves http requests.
+I planned  it on working somewhat similar to an electron app, if you know about it.

+On starting the app, a local tomcat server is started on port 8080 of the user's device and then the ui then inteeracts with the server locally.

 ### To start the server, run these scripts
 ```
  mvn clean install